materialsproject/fireworks/docs/guide_to_writing_firetasks.rst

 When FireWorks bootstraps your FireTask from a database definition, it needs to know where to look for FireTasks.

-First, you need to make sure your FireTask is somewhere where it can be loaded by Python, i.e. is within Python's search path.
-In particular, you must be able to import your FireTask in Python.
-This usually means either installing the code into ``site-packages`` or modifying your ``PYTHONPATH`` variable to include the location of the FireTask.
+First, you need to make sure your FireTask is somewhere where it can be loaded by Python, i.e. is within Python's search path and that you can import your FireTask in a Python shell.
+This usually means either installing the code into the ``site-packages`` directory or modifying your ``PYTHONPATH`` environment variable to include the location of the FireTask.
 You can see the locations where Python looks for code by typing ``import sys`` followed by ``print(sys.path)``.
-Some more details about this process can be found `here<http://www.linuxtopia.org/online_books/programming_books/python_programming/python_ch28s04.html>`_, or try Googling "how does Python find modules?"
+If you are unfamiliar with this topic, some more details about this process can be found `here <http://www.linuxtopia.org/online_books/programming_books/python_programming/python_ch28s04.html>`_, or try Googling "how does Python find modules?"

 Second, you must register your FireTask so that it can be found.
 There are a couple of options for registering your FireTask (you only need to do *one* of the below):